 You shouldn't ask because you are a freelancer, not an employee

 Terminologies can sometimes be confusing so to get things straight, let's define a couple of things.

 b.
-Freelance – Working on a contract basis for a variety of companies, as opposed to working as an employee for a single company.
-Freelancers are often considered to be self-employed, and have the freedom to pick and choose their projects and companies they would like to be associated with.
+Freelancer – Working on a contract basis for a variety of companies, as opposed to working as an employee for a single company.
+Freelancers are often considered to be self-employed and have the freedom to pick and choose the projects and companies they would like to be associated with.
 A common profession for freelancing is writing; a writer then has the ability to submit their work to many different places, without being tied to any one company in particular.